EdwardPaddon-UULPL/Open-Science-in-physics-/README.md

 _The best way to start this is by looking at the results and seeing how the gear box drives the platform.
 Then consider what the needs for your gear box are.
 What frequency should it spin at and what should it be made of.
 If you feel confident with 3D modelling you could then edit the gears or choose among the selection of gears present to allow a sufficient step down.
 Then 3D print the gears in LPL and assemble the box.

-## Outcomes
-_Here you can list the outcomes of the project that you would like to hightlight.
-It does not need to be an exhaustive list_

-We will list some best practices and good examples from projects that have used this template for their documentation.

 ## Team
 _Even though platforms such as github show a list of user accounts for contributors for a project or repository, the past contributors or external collaborators also deserve a place here_